navcoin/navcoin-core/doc/release-notes/release-notes-4.5.0-additional-testing-notes/modified-coldstaking-client-notes-4.5.0.md

 - This will still return false from ProduceSignature() and cause the staking to fail because it will fail the checks in VerifyScript(), namely OP_EQUALSVERIFY, so
 		- changed EvalScript() in interpreter.cpp (line 732) when entering conditional statement `if (opcode == OP_EQUALVERIFY)`, always `popstack(stack);` instead of `return set_error(serror, SCRIPT_ERR_EQUALVERIFY);`

-At the time or writing, the changes can be viewed here:
+At the time of writing, the changes can be viewed here:
 <https://github.com/matt-auckland/navcoin-core/compare/cold-staking...marcus290:modified-spending-wallet>

 #### Result: